 - For beams spanning between the columns about the weak axis, the moments at the end support shall be reduced more and distributed and the span moments shall be increased accordingly to account for the above reduction.

 - Moment distribution shall be done in such a way that 15% of the support moments shall be added to the span moment without the support moments getting reduced.

 - The section within the span shall be designed for the increased span moment which will account for the concentrated and isolated loading that may act within one span.

 - Moment redistribution is not allowed if

 - designed for earthquake forces and for lateral loads.

-- At least 1/3 of the +ve moment reinforcement in SIMPLE SUPPORTS & ¼ the +ve moment reinforcement in CONTINUOUS MEMBERS shall extend along the same face of the member into the support, to a length equal to Ld/3.
+2. At least 1/3 of the +ve moment reinforcement in Simple Supports and ¼ the +ve moment reinforcement in Continuous Members shall extend along the same face of the member into the support, to a length equal to Ld/3.
 (Ld-development length)

-- As a short cut, bending moment for a beam (partially continuous or fully continuous) can be assumed as wl^2/10 and the same reinforcement can be detailed at span and support.
+14. As a shortcut, bending moment for a beam (partially continuous or fully continuous) can be assumed as wl^2/10 and the same reinforcement can be detailed at span and support.
 This thumb rule should not be applied for simply supported beams.